There’s nothing worse than reaching for your wooden cutting board to chop up a few vegetables only to find that it’s splintering and rough.

-So, if you’re looking for buying a new cutting board for your kitchen, be sure to keep this in mind and avoid choosing poor-quality wood.
+So, if you’re looking to buy a new cutting board for your kitchen, be sure to keep this in mind and avoid choosing poor-quality wood.

 5- Not Using the Right Sealing Product for Protection

-Many people use any sealer for protecting the wooden cutting boards in their kitchen.
+Many people use any sealer to protect the wooden cutting boards in their kitchen.

 For example, using a polyurethane sealer can actually lead to the teak board drying out and cracking over time.

 Instead, you should opt for food-grade mineral oil or beeswax to keep your board properly seasoned and protected.